desultory/config/ansible/readme.md

 `# emerge ansible`

-Get community.general for SELinux and make
+Get community.general for portage, SELinux, and make

 Get ansible.posix for mounts